Old Hall, Wolverhampton: Demolition and modern history

-The moat was filled in between the 1830s and 1852, and St George's School was built on the site of the moat in 1842.
+The moat began to be rapidly and hastily filled in during the 1830s.
+St George's School was built on the site of the moat in 1842, and the last remnants of the moat were filled in during 1852.

 The Old Hall was demolished in 1883 following the closure of the Old Hall Works one year prior.
 In 1899, T. H. Fleeming and Son opened a teacher training college on the site and Old Hall Street, which was created to follow a path directly through the site of the Old Hall.
-Adult Education Wolverhampton has occupied the building since the 1970s and the area was resurfaced in 2004.
+St George's School was demolished during the 20th century, and Adult Education Wolverhampton has occupied the building since the 1970s and the area was resurfaced in 2004.

 Excavation

 In 1998, a sandstone wall belonging to the Old Hall was excavated, and in 2000, part of the moat was identified.

 The Old Hall was excavated between 2000 and 2003, 2007, and again between 2020 and 2021.

 The earlier excavations of 2000–03 and 2007 by Birmingham Archaeology excavated the northeast corner of the building and identified the locations of the moat and the inner curtain wall, while the 2020–21 excavations also surveyed the southwestern corner of the building, discovering a section of the Old Hall Works.